 Volkswagen Polo pricing

-There are four different trim grades for the Polo: Trendline, Comfortline, Style and GTI.
+There are 4 different trim grades for the Polo: Trendline, Comfortline, Style and GTI.

-The Trendline Polos have a 1.0-litre TSI petrol engine.
-Model highlights include 15-inch steel wheels, Front Assist with city emergency brake and pedestrian monitoring, driver-fatigue detection, low tyre pressure indicator, multi-function display (MFD Plus), a leather multi-function steering wheel, an eight-inch infotainment screen, App-Connect (compatible with iOS and Android), Bluetooth phone connectivity, a rear-view camera, cruise control, air-conditioning, height-adjustable front seats, power windows plus heated and power-adjustable exterior mirrors.
-Buyers can pick between a five-speed manual gearbox and one of VW's seven-speed DSG automatic transmissions.
+The Trendline Polos have a 1.0-litre TSI petrol.
+Key highlights include 15-inch steel rims (with wheel covers), Front Assist with pedestrian monitoring, driver-fatigue detection system, low tyre pressure indicator, Multi-Function Display (MFD Plus), a leather multi-function steering wheel, an 8-inch composition media infotainment screen, App-Connect – 2 x USB-C (Apple CarPlay & Android Auto), Bluetooth® phone connectivity (with audio streaming), a rear-view camera (with static guidelines), cruise control (with a speed limiter), air-conditioning, height-adjustable front seats, electric windows plus heated and adjustable exterior mirrors.
+Buyers can pick between a 5-speed manual gearbox or one of VW's 7-speed DSG automatic transmissions.

-Building on Trendline's spec, the Comfortline receives 15-inch alloys, automatic headlights, rain-sensing wipers, auto-dimming rear-view mirrors, front centre armrest, Comfort cloth upholstery and two rear USB ports.
+Based on the VW Polo Trendline spec, the Comfortline has 15-inch alloy wheels, auto headlamps, rain-detecting wipers, auto dim rear-view mirrors, front centre armrest, comfort cloth upholstery and 2 rear USB-C ports.

 Volkswagen Polo Style